She rides shotgun now.

 Then she turns to me.
 Her eyes have not changed.

-Their blue grey shining with the reflection ice lacquered trees outside her window.
+Blue grey shining with the reflection of ice lacquered trees outside her window.
 Reflecting my love.
 And making my heart grow a half size.

 “Keep your eyes on the road, mama,” she says.